elite159844/tommieblogwebsite/src/content/blog/Grand-Theft-Auto-VI.md

 ## After The Trailer

 It was the most viewed game trailer ever and reached insane amounts of views in the first 24 hours.
 I remember watching the trailer back in december of last year and i was hyped.
-Pretty much december was filled with people talking about the trailer non stop, analyzing every bit of detail.
+Pretty much december was filled with people talking about the trailer non stop, and analyzing every bit of detail found in the trailer.

 ## 2025